The recruitment process

 - Situational Judgement Test and a Behavioural Style Questionnaire.
 You must pass both these tests in order to continue to the application process.

 - Application form.
 You will be required to input your personal details.
-Please ensure this is completed completely and correctly.
+Please ensure this is completed correctly.

 Tips for completing your application